 It’s that unconditional love that I have been given that stirs the desire in me to share it with everyone, especially my children.
 I want to be that person, patiently waiting with open arms, filled with love and grace.
 But what if that child doesn’t want it and what if they never come?
 And what about those times I just don’t think I can?

 Nothing in life guarantees that the sweet toddler you can’t get enough of will grow into the adult you have envisioned.
 The reality is, they will grow up and be the person they want to be, and God will allow trials and consequences to grow and shape them.
-(James 1:2-4) You can love them till it hurts and it might not make a difference for a very long time or seemingly never at all.
-How then do you have hope and patience?
-How do you get through those times of blaming yourself, fear or regret?
+(James 1:2-4

 One of my favorite verses is Phil 4:13.
 “You can do all things through Christ, who strengthens you.”
 We can do all things.
 We can love when it seems undeserved.
 We can bite our tongues when all we want to do is scream.
 (Col 3:12-13) We can pray continually and feel the flood of God’s peace fill our hearts and minds when all seems lost.
-(Phil 4:6-7Rom 8:28Ps 55:22) We can be that person, with open arms, without judgment, when the prodigal returns.
+(Phil 4:6-7) We can rest in the real hope that God is sovereign, and He can and will take care of everything, either in this world or the next.
+(Rom 8:28Ps 55:22) We can be that person, with open arms, without judgment, when the prodigal returns.
 Even if that child doesn’t return, we can cry out in the stillness of pain, and know that God is God and that can still be enough.

 Find your peace and hope in the eternal Abba Father that is worthy of it.
 Love your children and enjoy the moments you have with them.
 It’s the closest example we have of how God loves us.
 Just never forget they belong to Him first, last and forever.
-We can do our humanly best, and even our worst, and God is still in control.
-I believe that’s how the Prodigal Son’s father did it.
-His hope was always in the sovereign One who made us all.
+We can do our humanly best

 One of my favorite quotes is this: “Everything will be ok in the end.
 If it’s not ok, then it’s not the end.”
 Fernando Sabino